markumed1/markumed1/README.md

 - 👋 Aloha I’m @markumed1
 - 👀 I’m interested in software engineering
-- 🌱 I have recently graduated a bootcamp out of the Tech Academy and currently doing continuing education.
+- 🌱 I have recently graduated a bootcamp out of the Tech Academy and currently continuing my education.
 - 💞️ I’m looking to collaborate on...HTML, CSS, JavaScript, React.JS, and Python
 - 📫 How to reach me ... medrano.marku@gmail.com